shulhachvitali/puppet/README.md

 1. Installation begins from setup epel repository to clear CENTOS/7 image

-2. Update all with yum, install puppet v.
-3.6
+2. "Update all" with yum, install puppet v.
+3.6 from epel

 3. Vagrant starts pappet provision using internal modules (start of default.pp, wich include init.pp for main scenario)

-4. Pappet define by hostname the scenario it should run and start configuration.
+4. Pappet define the scenario it should run and start configuration by hostname.

 5. Custom resources in my case: facter vars for puppet-master and agent packet version, and autosign.conf file for singing all clients from the same domain with server.